FullStackHacks/Articles/markdown.md

 <h6> h6 </h6>
 ```

-Alternatively h1 tags can be with "=" used as an underline and h2 can be declared
+Alternatively h1 tags can be declared with "=" used as an underline and h2 can be declared
 with '-'

 ```markdown